ShinChven/git-gpt/README.md

 ### Options:
 - `--api-key`: The API key to use with OpenAI.
 - `--base`: The alternative OpenAI host.
+- `--model`: The model to use for generating messages.
 - `--lang`: Target language for the generated message (default is 'en').
 - `--issue-max-tokens`: The maximum number of tokens to use for the issue prompt.